tiannachan/BikeIt/README.md

 **Yin Ue "Tianna" Chan** <br>
 <img src="images/team/Tianna.jpeg" width="200"> <br>
-Yin Ue “Tianna” Chan (she/her/hers) is a senior pursuing a B.S. in Mathematics/Economics with a minor in Digital Humanities.
-She is a hard-working individual who is always looking for opportunities to improve her skills.
+Yin Ue “Tianna” Chan (she/her/hers) is a senior pursuing a B.S. in Math/Econ with a minor in Digital Humanities.
+She is always looking for opportunities to improve her skills.
 After graduation, she hopes to leverage her analytical, critical thinking, and problem-solving skills in the business world and build a better community.

 **Irvin Ramirez** <br>
 <img src="images/team/Irvin.jpeg" width="200"> <br>